XiPingo/XiPingo.github.io/CV.md

 ---

 ### Economics Research

+- **The Return Rate Trend and Professional Heterogeneity of Higher Education in China**
+  *Team Members: **XIANG Xi** and GUI Yuhe*
+  ▪ An article summary and a modified Mincer Equation
+  ▪ Combine The Return Rate Trend and Professional Heterogeneity of Higher Education| *In Progress (Spring 2025)*

 - **The Mechanism and Heterogeneity of the Impact of Digital Trade on the Quality of Employment in China**
   *Team Members: **XIANG Xi**, WU Haomin and FAN Jincheng*
   ▪ Verify four hypotheses: digital trade boosts employment quality, consumption amplifies effect, education investment has threshold, skill level mediates